-- 2.4 All of these Conditions shall apply to the supply of both Goods and Services except where the application to one or the other is specified.
+2.4 All these Conditions shall apply to the supply of both Goods and Services except where the application to one or the other is specified.

 3. SUPPLY OF GOODS

-- 3.1.2 be of satisfactory quality (within the meaning of the Sale of Goods Act 1979) and fit for any purpose held out by the Supplier or made known to the Supplier by ProCo, expressly or by implication, and in this respect ProCo relies on the Supplier’s skill and judgment;
+3.1.2 be of satisfactory quality (within the meaning of the Sale of Goods Act 1979) and fit for any purpose held out by the Supplier or made known to the Supplier by ProCo, expressly or by implication, and in this respect ProCo relies on the Supplier’s skill and judgment;

 4. DELIVERY OF GOODS

-- 4.1.1 the Goods are properly packed and secured in such manner as to enable them to reach their destination in good and safe condition;
+4.1.1 the Goods are properly packed and secured in such manner as to enable them to reach their destination in good, safe and secure condition;

-- 4.2.2 to ProCo’s premises at Parkway Close, Parkway Industrial Estate, Sheffield, S9 4WJ, or ProCo’s Stansted premises: Units 2&3, M11 Business Link, Parsonage Lane, Stansted CM24 8GF, or such other location as is set out in the Order or as instructed by ProCo before delivery (“Delivery Location”);
+4.2.2 to ProCo’s Sheffield premises: Parkway Close, Parkway Industrial Estate, Sheffield, S9 4WJ, or ProCo’s Stansted premises: Units 2&3, M11 Business Link, Parsonage Lane, Stansted CM24 8GF, or such other location as is set out in the Order or as instructed by ProCo before delivery (“Delivery Location”);

 5. SUPPLY OF SERVICES

-- 5.3.4 ensure that the Services and Deliverables will conform with all descriptions and specifications set out in the Service Specification, and that the Deliverables shall be fit for any purpose expressly or impliedly made known to the Supplier by ProCo;
+5.3.4 ensure that the Services and Deliverables will conform with all descriptions and specifications set out in the Service Specification, and that the Deliverables shall be fit for any purpose explicitly or implicitly made known to the Supplier by ProCo;

 6. BUSINESS CONTINUITY